shaifimran/CS4067-Assignment-02-i221024-MuhammadShaifImran/README.md

 # Online Event Booking Platform

 This project is an Online Event Booking Platform developed using a microservices architecture.
 The platform allows users to browse events, book tickets, and receive notifications.
-It comprises several microservices, each responsible for specific functionalities.
+It comprises several microservices, each responsible for specific functionalities.&#8203;:contentReference[oaicite:2]{index=2}

 ## Table of Contents